What Can a Thyroid Function Test Detect?

 How are Thyroid Tests Done?

-Thyroid function tests are relatively simple and straightforward procedures that involve a blood
+Thyroid function tests are relatively simple and straightforward

 During the testing process, you can anticipate the following: